cocos/cocos-docs/en/asset-workflow/compress-texture.md

 You can customize the image resource support for the platform and the priority of the load order by modifying `cc.macro.SUPPORT_TEXTURE_FORMATS`.

+**Note**: The simulator may not support texture compression, please test on physical device.

 ## Example

 ![1](compress-texture/1.png)